-Poet, essayist, and music critic
+Poet, essayist, and cultural critic

 Award-winning author, editor, poet, playwright, performer, educator, speaker, and rapper.